-The costs incurred by the state government as a result of this proposed rulemaking are expected to be negligible.
-The mine operators subjected to this proposed rulemaking must already comply with the federal regulations this rulemaking proposes to implement, and the state already conducts mine safety inspections.
+The costs incurred by the state government as a result of this proposed rulemaking are expected to be negligible, as the Commonwealth already conducts mine safety inspections.
 Nothing in this proposed rulemaking, other than the fact the existing federal requirements will become independently enforceable in the state, will alter current state government practices or costs.